joez2450/sep10-freedom-project/blog/entry07.md

 ### Update/Context

-Since the last blog, I created presentation slides with my peer, Jimmy, to demonstrate to the class the overall process of my Freedom Project.
-I further presented my webpage, which was in the Beyond MVP stage, to the class.
+Since the last blog, I created presentation slides with my peer, Jimmy, to demonstrate to the class and the Expo the overall process of creating my Freedom Project.
+I further presented my webpage, which was in the Beyond MVP stage.
 By doing so, I learned takeaways from my experience.

 ### Takeaways